Call for Training Projects for 2024 and Educational Leave (CPP)

 Department: UFR STAPS

-Summary: This project, initiated following the 2021 call for proposals and continued thanks to the 2022 call, aims to create video modules presenting learning situations on various themes related to the training of young basketball players.
-Designed to prepare first-year undergraduate students for the various federal coaching certifications, these modules will also be of interest to new second- and third-year undergraduate basketball students (from other universities) who will need to quickly grasp the first-year curriculum.
+Summary: This project, launched in response to the 2021 call for proposals and continued through the 2022 call, aims to create video modules designed to present learning scenarios across various topics related to the training of young basketball players.
+Designed to prepare first-year students for various federal certifications, these videos will also be useful for incoming second- and third-year students specializing in basketball (from other universities) who will need to quickly familiarize themselves with the first-year curriculum.

-Data collection and creation of digital materials necessary for preparing students for the CAPEPS oral lesson exam:
+Data collection and creation of digital resources needed to prepare students for the CAPEPS oral teaching exam:

-Summary: This project aims to create video clips illustrating a physical education lesson, along with corresponding support materials.
-Its objective is to enrich the existing database and improve the effectiveness of preparation for the first exam of the external CAPEPS (French competitive examination for physical education teachers) for students enrolled in the second year of the MEEF-EPS Master's program.
-These digital resources must meet specific requirements to reflect the challenges our students will face in the exam.
+Abstract: This project aims to create short video clips illustrating a physical education lesson, along with corresponding supporting materials.
+Its purpose is to expand the existing database and improve the effectiveness of preparation for the first exam of the external CAPEPS certification for students enrolled in the Master 2 MEEF-EPS program.
+These digital resources must meet very specific requirements to mirror the ones our students will encounter in the actual exam.

 PEI: AMI-CMA SUPPORT (FOR INFORMATION)